jvanlier/jvanlier.github.io/_posts/2020-05-01-evaluation-keplergl-covid-19-data.md

 ### Map 2: Choropleth map
-Choropleth maps are common, but there are some significant downsides to them.
+Choropleth maps are a common sight, but they can be tricky to interpret.
 For instance, they overemphasize the importance of large, potentially sparsely inhabited areas.
 Also, they hide differences within the regions and they may give the false impression of abrupt change at borders.

 But, it just so happens that my population data is on the level of neighbourhoods, and taking the centroid and placing a circle there doesn't do it justice entirely either.
 Let's see what it looks like with neighbourhood polygons.
 This time, I'll use the normalized infection numbers which allows us to identify areas that are more heavily affected, relatively speaking.

 Unfortunately, it seems impossible to load *all* data.
 As mentioned earlier, Kepler.gl requires data to be passed in a denormalized form.
 The Polygons are huge, and with the constraint of having to include them for every timestep, it seems I'm hitting some dataset size limit.
 It results in a Python stacktrace (`tornado.iostream.StreamClosedError`) and a JavaScript error in the browser console.
 This might just work when using Kepler.gl directly rather than through Python, but personally I'm much more interested in the Python API than the JavaScript API.
-Fortunately, if we limit the dataset a bit to just 2 points per month, it does works:
+Fortunately, if we limit the dataset to just 2 points per month, it works:

 ```python